Selling two complementary goods: Concluding Remarks

 \section{Concluding Remarks}

 Often, models in multidimensional are intractable, even in the two-dimensional case.
-Even if some of the models are tractable, it is hard to derive a reduced-form solution for the optimal mechanism.
-In this paper, we consider a two-dimensional private information model with a `separation' in the dimensions.
+Even if some models are tractable, it is hard to derive a reduced-form solution for the optimal mechanism.
+This paper considers a natural two-dimensional private information model with a ‘separation’ in the dimensions.
 While one dimension captures the value of the bundle, the other represents the ratio of consumption.
 This feature helps us solve the problem and provide a reduced-form solution that is simple and intuitive.
 The {\sc posted price} mechanism can be described by one parameter and involves a finite menu of outcomes.
 While the {\sc ratio-dependent posted price} mechanism involves a potentially infinite size of the menu, it has a simple feature of allocating the primary good fully and the secondary good in the desired ratio.

-There are three main directions we intend to extend this work.
+There are three main directions one could extend this work.
 First, to explore results in a broader class of distributions, and identifying non-wasteful mechanisms beyond {\sc ratio-dependent posted price} mechanism.
 Second, to analyze a multi-good perfect complements model.
 Third, to consider a scenario in which multiple agents compete for the same pair of complementary goods.